jaehughes/IDPDocs/docs/assesment.md

 * Key lessons learnt - what would you do differently if you do it again
 * Brief statement of likely performance in the competition.

- A printed copy of the report should be brought to the presentation, and the presentation should also be submitted on Moodle.

 ###Competitions

- **The Competition**
+ **The Competitions**

- The competition will take place in the Wednesday afternoon.
+ The competitions will take place on the Monday morning and the Wednesday afternoon.
 Teams should be on their allotted table and ready for their time slot - we recommend being on the table at least 10  minutes before their timed slot; the schedule is tight, there is very little room for delays.

 There will be at least two official markers.
 Before the competition starts you must give a very brief (max 1 minute) introduction to state how you expect your robot to work.
 You should also make sure you have told the markers where the LEDs or other identifiers will be.

 ###Final Documentation: CAD Assembly, Circuit Diagrams & Code

 Documentation must be produced and used throughout IDP.
 The final version must be handed in at the end of the project and will be used to assess the robot quality.
+The documentation should be printed out and hard copies handed in by the monday following the competition (by 4pm).

 **These should be professional standard, well laid out diagrams.
 Take some care when making these to make them of a high quality.
 Consider how they are presented.
 They should be of a high enough quality to give to another engineering to enable them to make your robot systems.**

 **Software/Overall Documentation**

 For software documentation we want to see an overall system diagram, to show how the entire system will integrate together.
 Additionally, we require details of the strategy/algorithms that will be used - this could be pictorial/flow-chart or another method of representing the overall approach and strategy.

-The documentation should be sufficiently detailed for a programmer to be able to finish the project for you - i.e. pins/ports defined, LEDs details specified, strategy described.
-Specifically we require:
+For the software documentation we require:

-* **System Diagram.**  This should include the physical connections between the Arduino (including pin numbers) and the sensors, any serial connections between the Arduino and PC and information as to how mines detection will be shown (e.g. LEDs) and how the position will be identified.
-A drawing or photograph of a model of the robot should be included which has labels to show the key parts and how sensors/actuators are mounted.
-Make sure you have:
+* **System Diagram (Max 1 A4 page)**  This should include the physical connections between the Arduino (including pin numbers) and the sensors, any serial connections between the Arduino and PC and information as to how mines detection will be shown (e.g. LEDs) and how the position will be identified.
-    * Pin numbers of connections between Arduino and external electronics
-    * Details of information passing over serial
-    * Details of any processing performed on the PC
-    * Location of where the sensors are on the robot

-* **Code Structure & Algorithms.** The overall strategy and algorithms which are used should be detailed, this could be showed in a diagram.
+* **Code Structure & Algorithms (Max 1 A4 Page).** The overall strategy and algorithms which are used should be detailed, this could be showed in a diagram.
 This should such sufficient to convey your approach (i.e. around a maximum of 10 boxes and units, UML is not required).
-Additionally information about code structure should be given which includes: list of function prototypes, which source files the different functions will go into (showing code organisation/modularisation), where relevant any details of object types created.
-Include consideration of disaster recovery approaches.
-Make sure you have:
-    * List of different source files (including those running on a PC or on the microcontroller)
-    * List of key function prototypes within the different source files (details of any code organisation/modularisation)
-    * Details of any object types created (where relevant)

-We also require your code, which should be appropiately commented.
+You should represent how you have structured the code.
+This could be lists of prototypes of functions, or diagrams showing how different sub-modules interact.

+* **Code which is appropriately commented.**  This can either be printed out and submitted, or, a link can be given (please print the URL to the code clearly on the code structure/algorithms diagram page.)

 **Electrical Documentation**

-* **Circuit diagrams.**  Produce circuits to show all the electronics and the interface between the sensors and the Arduino.
+* **Circuit diagrams.**  Produce circuit diagrams to show all the electronics and the interface between the sensors and the Arduino.
 You should think about including indicator LEDs to show the output from the electronics so they can be tested without software, using variable resistors to set adjustable levels, include LEDs to indicate what has been detected and consider if there are any analogue inputs which would be better suited as a digital input.
     + Pin numbers
     + IC Part numbers (if you are use multiple ICs of the same type these should be labelled appropriately)
     + Power lines (labelled)